breannansmith/scisim/readme.md

         git clone https://github.com/breannansmith/scisim.git
         cd scisim

 3. From the project root, run the script get_dependencies.sh to download, extract, and verify the required dependencies.
-Note that this script requires the md5sum utility:
+Note that this script requires the md5 or md5sum utility:

         ./get_dependencies.sh